There are three steps to creating a content brief:

 How to Identify Great Subheadings

 Subheadings determine the direction of your content.
-They are also key to creating a Content Brief that can be used as input for First Draft or given to a human writer.
+They are also key to creating a Content Brief that can be given to a human writer.

 Be specific with topics.
 For example, a human understands that in an article about growing tomatoes, the subheading topic “planting the seeds” refers to tomato seeds.
 Not so with the MarketMuse platform.